digital-asset/docs.daml.com/docs/3.0.0/docs/canton/usermanual/persistence.rst

 The number ``X`` represents an upper bound of permanent connections and is divided internally for different purposes, depending on the implementation.
 Consequently, the actual size of the write connection pool, for example, could be smaller.
-Some of the allotted connections will be taken by the *read* pool, some by the *write* pool and a single additional connection will be reserved to a dedicated *main* connection responsible for managing the locking mechanism.
+Some of the allotted connections will be taken by the *read* pool, some will be taken by the *write* pool, and a single additional connection will be reserved to a dedicated *main* connection responsible for managing the locking mechanism.

 The following table summarizes the detailed split of the connection pools in different Canton nodes. ``R`` signifies a *read* pool, ``W``